 Ask anyone who has tried to tile their kitchen on their own about the experience and you will find it is more challenging than most assumed.
 In short, kitchen tiling is an art.
-Pay close attention to the tiling tricks of the trade detailed below and your kitchen will look amazing once the tiling project is complete.
+Pay close attention to the kitchen tiling tips and tricks of the trade detailed below and your kitchen will look amazing once the tiling project is complete.

-Tips for Laying Tile: Grout can be Used for More Than Filler
+Kitchen Tile Design Tips: Grout can be Used for More Than Filler

 There is a common misconception that grout is solely used as a tile seam filler.
 However, grout can also be used to improve tile aesthetics.
 The contrast of tiles that are light in color with dark grout creates a much more visually striking look.
 Alternatively, if the grout is the same as the color of the surrounding tile, it will not be visible.
 Even if you add grout that is slightly lighter or darker than the surrounding tiling, it will prove eye-catching.

 The eyes are naturally drawn to symmetrical things.
 Studies show symmetry is pleasing not only to the eyes but also to the brain.
 If your tile layout is not perfectly symmetrical, it will prove less visually pleasing.
 Each tile you add to your kitchen should be the same size or nearly the same size.
 The bottom line is it is a mistake to add half-size tiles on one side and full-size tiles on the other.
 Opt for visual uniformity throughout the entirety of your kitchen tile layout and it will look that much better.